Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 The max torque is multiplied by the coefficient to get the max controlled torque.
 We get the attitude moment from this torque multiplied by the control signals in the pitch, yaw, and roll dimensions, each of which range from -1 to 1.
 These moments are due to the air indicient on the deflected control surface creating a force.
-I assume aa lift force that applies a torque, but I do not include drag.
+I assume a lift force that applies a torque, but I do not include drag.

 I also assumed that the air is always traveling stright on toward the control surface.
 But if the aircraft is rotating